 2022 Streetcar Summit in Milwaukee

-The 11th Annual Streetcar Summit will be held May 16-18, 2022 at the Pfister Hotel in Milwaukee, Wisconsin.
-The streetcar community will gather to discuss topics ranging from project updates to the increasing cost of construction, as well as equity and advertising.
-Registration and more details to here.
+The 11th Annual Streetcar Summit was held May 16-18, 2022 at the Pfister Hotel in Milwaukee, Wisconsin.
+The streetcar community gathered to discuss topics ranging from project updates to the increasing cost of construction, as well as equity and advertising.
+Presentation materials, videos, and the Summit Book may be viewed in the archive.

 Join the Community Streetcar Coalition Today!